25 Best Things to Do on Molokai, Hawaiʻi

 13. Kūmimi Beach (George Murphy’s)

-Located on the southeast side of the island, Kūmimi Beach, also called George Murphy’s Beach, is a quiet, small stretch of sand located directly off of Kamehameha Hwy.
+Kūmimi Beach, also called George Murphy’s Beach, is a small, quiet, beautiful beach directly off Kamehameha Highway on the east side of Molokai.

 14. Moʻomomi Sand Dunes Trail [4x4 Needed]